 How to value a claim and maximize your personal injury compensation.
 Learn about types of damages, factors that can impact your payout, and more.

-This personal injury compensation guide covers the value of your damages, average payouts, who pays your compensation, when and how to file a personal injury claim, and what to expect from the claim process.
+This personal injury compensation guide covers types of damages, how to value your losses, who pays your compensation, average payouts, when and how to file a personal injury claim, and what to expect from the claim process.

 You’ll also learn how factors like shared fault and medical liens impact the amount of settlement money you get to keep.

 There are two main types of damages in a personal injury claim:

 - Economic damages, also called hard costs or “special damages,” are measurable expenses that are verified by bills, receipts, and other documentation.

 - Non-economic damages, also called pain and suffering or “general damages,” are not objectively measurable and therefore harder to justify.